 To ensure accurate, up-to-date information is available – the team at Monash re-test different foods for their FODMAP content.
 This is important as some factors, such as environmental conditions and storage, can influence the FODMAP content of certain foods.
 When ripe bananas were re-tested they were found to be high in the FODMAP fructans.
 Unripe bananas, however, still remain low FODMAP.

-Does this mean I can only eat unripe bananas?
+Does this mean I can only eat unripe bananas on the low FODMAP diet?

 The good news – no. The bad news – a low FODMAP serve is 1/3 medium ripe banana or ½ medium ripe sugar/lady finger banana.